|

 The communion table / altar are for the strange Christian food of bread and wine which Jesus made into symbols of his body and blood on Good Friday, and also as food for a fellowship meal with him.
 In one church prayer we say,

-may our communion strengthen us in faith, build us up in hope, and make us grow in love".
+"we thank you for nourishing us with these heavenly gifts: may our communion strengthen us in faith, build us up in hope, and make us grow in love".

-Weddings Occasionally people ask about being married in one of our pretty churches in its lovely countryside or village setting.
+Occasionally people ask about being married in one of our pretty churches in its lovely countryside or village setting.
 The legal regulations state that church members and residents who live in the parishes are eligible to be married at their local parish church.
 Other people still have a legal qualifying connection with a church which allows them to marry there

 if they used to live in the parish;